Battle of the Nile (47 BC)

-The Battle of the Nile in 47 BC saw the combined Roman–Egyptian armies of Julius Caesar and Cleopatra VII defeat those of the rival Queen Arsinoe IV and King Ptolemy XIII and secure the throne of Egypt.
+The Battle of the Nile in early 47 BC saw the combined Roman–Egyptian armies of Julius Caesar and Cleopatra VII defeat those of the rival Queen Arsinoe IV and King Ptolemy XIII and secure the throne of Egypt.

 Prelude

 After pursuing his rival Pompey to Egypt, Caesar, recently victorious in a civil war closer to home, became entwined in the Alexandrine civil war after his rival, Pompey Magnus, was killed by King Ptolemy XIII in an attempt to please Caesar.

 From September 48 BC until January 47 BC, Caesar was besieged in Alexandria, Egypt with about 4,000 men.
 He was attempting to resolve the Egyptian Civil War between Ptolemy XIII and his sister Cleopatra.
 When Caesar began to appear to favour Cleopatra over him, Ptolemy was first captured, but then released by Caesar, and gathered his army to besiege the Romans in a small area of Alexandria.

 By January, the Egyptians had begun to get the upper hand in their efforts to cut the Romans off from reinforcements and resupply.
 Caesar had requested reinforcements from his allies who gathered an army of about 13,000 troops trained in the Roman style of warfare under Mithridates of Pergamum, who marched overland from Asia Minor to assist him.
 Arriving in Egypt in January, Mithridates stormed and took the strategic city of Pelusium and marched on towards the Nile Delta where he defeated an Egyptian force sent to stop him.
 A Jewish force, led by Antipater, also joined them.
 Caesar, getting a message that his allies were close, left a small garrison in Alexandria and hurried to meet them.
 The combined force, about 20,000 strong, met the Egyptians in February 47 BC at the Battle of the Nile.
 The Ptolemaic army, equipped in the Greek manner, was slightly larger.